Massage for Hypertension

 Results were as follows:"The results indicated that mean systolic and diastolic BP in the massage group was significantly lower in comparison with the control group (P < 0.001).
 Evaluation of durability of the massage effects on BP also indicated that 72 h after finishing the study, still there was a significant difference between the test and control groups in systolic and diastolic BP. "

-You can read more about that study here.
+You can read more about alternative therapies for hypertension here.

 Always consult your doctor if you suspect you have hypertension.